 At the time of registration for the spring semester (when registering for MUSC 494), you will file another action plan.
 If the project has changed substantially, you will file an amended contract.

 At this same time, if the plans for any part of the project require audio-visual equipment (beyond the equipment necessary for recording a concert), you must make these plans concrete, and work with the audio-visual people in the library to insure that such equipment will be available when it is needed.
 If it is necessary to reserve the equipment, you may reserve a date for performance in an appropriate concert hall with the music office at this time.
 Please see the information below (Appendix II) about reserving a date and a hall.

-At the beginning of the spring semester, you will schedule a concert date in an appropriate hall.
+At the beginning of the spring semester, you may need to schedule a concert date in an appropriate hall if your SMP involves a performance.
 The Music Office will help with this.
-Normally, the concert will take place in St. Mary’s Hall, but other venues are possible.
 The date should be cleared with the music department faculty.
 The date of the performance must be no later than the last day of classes in the semester of graduation (see information below about deadlines).

 Note: It is the student’s responsibility to obtain agreement from other musicians (though the list of musicians used must be worked out with the music faculty––see details above).
 The student is also responsible for arranging rehearsals and for payment, if necessary.
 In short, it is the student’s responsibility to arrange all details of the performance––booking the hall, arranging for publicity, requesting the recording of the concert, arranging for ushers, preparing a program, etc. All of these issues must be handled through the music office.

 In the seventh week of the spring semester, you should meet with the faculty mentor to show your progress towards the completion of the whole project.
 The faculty mentor will submit a midterm report.
 If your ability to complete the project successfully is in question, an evaluation will state this and recommend what you can do to fix any problems.